ralphv/gallifrey-rules/docusaurus/docs/intro.md

 * **Resilient Error Handling**: The ReactToFailure mechanism is abstracted behind a provider, giving developers control over how to handle unexpected errors in a customizable and consistent manner.
 * Fully supports [TypeScript](https://www.typescriptlang.org/).

-Gallifrey-Rules redefines event handling in Node.js, providing a robust framework that enhances reusability, maintainability, and visibility, making it an essential tool for developers dealing with complex real-time systems.
+Gallifrey Rules redefines event handling in Node.js, providing a robust framework that enhances reusability, maintainability, and visibility, making it an essential tool for developers dealing with complex real-time systems.

 ## Getting Started